 Custom Software Solution for Amenity Management Company

 Our client, an American full-service lifestyle brand with over 70 properties, required a mobile app for residents.
-The goal was to create an innovative and user-friendly solution that would integrate with the service provider platform to help customers book everything from dinner to spa visits.
+The goal was to create an innovative and user-friendly mobile application that would integrate with the service provider platform to help customers book everything from dinner to spa visits.
 In turn, companies could gain additional awareness and a source of income.

 On-Demand Delivery App of Essential Home Fuels